giantpinkrobots/varia/README.md

 <a href=https://github.com/giantpinkrobots/varia/blob/main/LICENSE>Varia is licensed under the Mozilla Public License 2.0.</a>

-But, it also application relies on the following pieces of software:
+But, it also relies on the following pieces of software:
 - aria2: GPL v2 License (aria2 itself relies on OpenSSL: OpenSSL License)
 - aria2p: ISC License

-The licenses of all of these pieces of software can be found in the dependencies_information directory in this application's app directory.
+The licenses of all of these pieces of software can be found in the dependencies_information directory in Varia's app directory.

 ## Contributing